Jimdo Shop Review 2023: The Best Way to Create an Online Store?

 Fast support response time

-Few details provided about the different packages and their features
+Few details about the features included in each package

 Limited product management